Irrational number: History

 An Euler diagram showing the set of real numbers ($\mathbb {R}$), which include the rationals ($\mathbb {Q}$), which include the integers ($\mathbb {Z}$), which include the natural numbers ($\mathbb {N}$).
 The real numbers also include the irrationals ($\mathbb {R}$\$\mathbb {Q}$).

 Ancient Greece

-The first proof of the existence of irrational numbers is usually attributed to a Pythagorean (possibly Hippasus of Metapontum), who probably discovered them while identifying sides of the pentagram.
+The first proof of the existence of irrational numbers is attributed to a Pythagorean (possibly Hippasus of Metapontum), who probably discovered them while identifying sides of the pentagram.

 The Pythagorean method would have claimed that there must be some sufficiently small, indivisible unit that could fit evenly into one of these lengths as well as the other.
 Hippasus in the 5th century BC, however, was able to deduce that there was no common unit of measure, and that the assertion of such an existence was a contradiction.
 He did this by demonstrating that if the hypotenuse of an isosceles right triangle was indeed commensurable with a leg, then one of those lengths measured in that unit of measure must be both odd and even, which is impossible.
 His reasoning is as follows: